lovelymay15/pycharm-simple-game/README.md

 # Shoot, Baby, Shoot!

-A simple 2D arcade shooter game built with Python and Pygame (my 2023 activity).
+A simple 2D arcade shooter game built with Python and PyCharm (my 2023 activity).

 Protect your baby formulas from enemy zombie babies using your poop bazooka!